bicpi/bicpi.github.io/_posts/2015-08-01-run-phpspec-when-saving-files-with-gulp-and-phpstorm.markdown

-To implement a *watch* functionality that is monitoring files for changes and then automatically runs the `test` task, we implement another task called `watch`, which makes use of a native Gulp feature to watch for file changes:
+To implement a *watch* functionality that is monitoring files for changes and then automatically runs the `test` task, we implement another task called `watch`, which makes use of a native gulp feature to watch for file changes:

 {% highlight javascript %}
 gulp.task('watch', function() {